- Physiotherapists consider the body as a whole, rather than just focusing on the individual aspects of an injury or illness.

 - Stephen firmly believes that there is no hi-tech substitute for the use of hands as the main tools of diagnosis and therapy, although he uses electrotherapy for treatment when it is required.

-- Stephen enjoys spending time with this family and as well as being a keen supporter of London Wasps and a Steward at Twickenham RFC, he enjoys playing five-aside football and badminton.
+- Stephen enjoys spending time with this family and as well as being a keen rugby supporter he was a Steward at Twickenham RFC.
+He enjoys playing five-aside football and badminton.